RRB Gorakhpur Group D Result 2022: Release Date, Cut Off & Merit List

 RRB Gorakhpur Group D Scorecard 2022: Steps to Download

-To download the RRB Group D Gorakhpur scorecard 2022, you will have to follow the steps given below:
+Candidates need to download the RRB Group D Gorakhpur scorecard 2022 by following the steps mentioned below:

-RRB Gorakhpur Group D Qualifying Marks 2022: What is Qualifying of RRB Gorakhpur Group D
+RRB Gorakhpur Group D Qualifying Marks 2022: What is Qualifying of RRB Ajmer Group D

-You can check the RRB Gorakhpur Group D qualifying marks for different categories from the table given below.
+The RRB Gorakhpur Group D qualifying marks for different categories are given below.

 |